Wildflower Guide: The Sunflowers and Other High Season Blooms

 red lady alpine sunflowers

-The Alpine Sunflower lives exactly where its name suggests.
-These beautiful little flowers are found above treeline and on many of the ridges around Crested Butte.
-They prefer sedimentary rock, and specifically limestone.
-The best places to find this type of geology are on Fossil Ridge and Cement Mountain, but Alpine Sunflowers can be found throughout the Ruby Range and Elk Mountains wherever sedimentary rocks are exposed.
+The Alpine Sunflower grows in the alpine, as the names suggests.
+These flowers can be found on many of the ridges around Crested Butte.
+They prefer sedimentary rock, specifically limestone.
+The best places to find this geology are Fossil Ridge and Cement Mountain.
+They can also be found throughout the Ruby Range and Elk Mountains wherever sedimentary rocks are exposed.

 Sneezeweed (Hymenoxys hoopesii)